Anirudh-Shrikanth/Climate-chatbot-LLM-RAG/README.md

 NOTE 2:

-The .ipynb file the same code as ClimateRAGChatbot.py, but provided just in case you want to take a look at the outputs cell by cell that has already been provided for your convenience.
+The LLMWeatherProject_outputs.ipynb file the same code as ClimateRAGChatbot.py, but provided just in case you want to take a look at the outputs cell by cell that has already been provided for your convenience.
 It is **not** recommended to run the notebook as this will finish the given Gemini API token limits and would also take a lot of time.
-Please use the GUI in "NOTE 1" to run the chatbot.
+Please use the GUI in "NOTE 1" to run the chatbot if needed.

 Kindly create a key if you don't have one already.
 I cannot provide this as it is a security risk.